Investing in Floating-Rate Bonds

 - Pacific Asset Enhanced Floating Rate ETF (FLRT)

 Note that in the United States, FRNs are often offered by companies rated below investment grade.
 As a result, many floating-rate funds have a similar degree of risk as high yield bonds funds, but without the high yield.
 Be alert to this potential risk before making any investment in a fund, ETF or individual security.

 Some diversified bond mutual funds also invest in floating-rate securities.
 Unless the fund is specifically designated as a floating rate fund, these bonds typically make up only a small segment of the portfolio.
 Managers often use them as a way to protect the fund when they expect that rates are going to rise.

-However, investors in floating rate securities will receive lower income if rates fall because their yield will adjust downward.
+However, investors in floating-rate securities will receive lower income if rates fall because their yield will adjust downward.
 Also, investors in individual floating rate bonds lack certainty as to the future income stream of their investments.
-In contrast, an owner of a fixed-rate security knows exactly what they will be paid through the bond’s maturity date.
+In contrast, an owner of fixed-rate security knows exactly what they will be paid through the bond’s maturity date.